-The District also participates in the Supplemental Fire Services Program and received a basic entitlement grant.
-Both of the years ended December 31, 2015 and 2014, the District received \$4,339 in each year.
+The District also participates in the Supplemental Fire Services Program.
+The District received \$4,339 in 2015 and did not receive any in 2016.

 7. LENGTH OF SERVICE AWARD PROGRAM (LOSAP)

 The District maintains a LOSAP in accordance with Internal Revenue Code Section 457 which has been approved by the Director of the Division of Local Government Services.
 The Program permits the District to provide tax-deferred income benefits to active volunteer members of an emergency service organization.
 The deferred compensation is not available to participants until termination, retirement, death or unforeseeable emergency.